 Their Halloween advertisements are an interesting window into the customs a century ago.
 The practice of trick-or-treating would not become acceptable until the 1950s.
 Children would have celebrated attending Halloween parties instead, where many of the treats listed below would have been served.

-Enjoy these oddball treats!
+Please enjoy these ads filled with oddball Halloween treats!
 The ad below is from October 28, 1921:

 The Evening World, October 27, 1922